hojinJoo/baseline/README.md

 #### Training

 Many options are available.
-Check `src/config/cfg_project2.py` for more information.
+Check `src/config/cfg_project2.py` and `experiment/000_unet_baseline.yaml` for more information.

 You can extend other options by adding other classes to the package like `src.losses`, `src.models`.

-Finally, you can edit `src/trainer.py` for a more complicated learning scheme like contrastive learning.
+Also you can edit `src/trainer.py` for a more complicated learning scheme.

 ```
 PYTHONPATH=$PYTHONPATH:. python tools/project2_train.py --cfg experiment/000_unet_baseline.yaml